rpajanssen/java-triangle/exception-handling/before/README.md

 ## 7. Catching very abstract generic exceptions

+An example is given in the PersonCrudResource in the method: _allPersons()_.

+Here we observe a try-catch catching the high level rather abstract Exception.
+This obfuscates the real behavior!
+We now do not know which exceptions can actually occur.
+They are all handled in the same way, which may not be correct.
+It is better to be explicit.

+## 8. Throwing very abstract generic exceptions

+An example is given in the PersonCrudResource in the method: _allPersons()_.

+It is bad practice to throw Exception or RuntimeException in your code.
+It really makes it hard to understand what went wrong and how to handle the exception if you use an programming API that only returns these abstract exceptions.

+Note that Sonar (and other static code analyzers) will probably warn you about this as well.

+## 9. Transforming generic exceptions into specific without the required knowledge

 ...

+## 10. Catching and rethrowing the same exceptions

+An example is given in the PersonCrudResource in the method: _allPersons()_.

+It does not make sense to catch an exception and then rethrow the same exception.
+But this construct can be found in the code and it often occurs if a developer want to log certain information.
+In these situations it is better to log information right before the original exception is thrown, or to log the information where the resulting exception will eventually be handled and skip the catching it as we did in the example code.

+Catching-and-rethrow is NOT handling it!

+## 11. Unnecessary exception chaining

+An example is given in the PersonCrudResource in the method: _allPersons()_.

+This anti-pattern is related to the "catching and rethrowing the same exceptions"-pattern.
+The exception is also not handled, it is just transformed into a different exception for no obvious reasons.

+The drawback is that you get a deep stack trace and it becomes difficult to figure out what was the root cause of the exception, either by reading the code or by trying to analyse the stack trace.

+The solution is to throw a different original exception or catch the thrown exception in the location where you handle the exceptions and skip the catching it as we did in the example code.

+Catching-transform-and-rethrow is NOT handling it!

-## 8. Transforming generic exceptions into specific without the required knowledge
+## 12. Throwing generic exceptions

 ...

-## 9. Catching and rethrowing the same exceptions
+## 13. Logging errors for handled exceptions that are not your responsibility

 ...

-## 10. Unnecessary exception chaining

-...

-## 11. Throwing generic exceptions

-...

-## 12. Logging errors for handled exceptions that are not your responsibility

-...

-## 13. Unwanted swallowing of exceptions
+## 14. Unwanted swallowing of exceptions

 An example is given in the PersonCrudResource in the method: _deletePerson(long personId)_.